brndnmtthws/brndn-io/content/posts/leetcoding-interviews.md

 ## Alternative Approaches

-While I don't have a perfect solution, several promising alternatives exist:
+I don't have a clean fix for this, but these seem a lot less distorting:

 ### 1. Work Sample Tests